Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/overlay/overlay.md

 The `.overlay()` modifier method takes two parameters to create a [`ZStack`](https://www.codecademy.com/resources/docs/swiftui/views/terms/zstack) to group the foreground views:

 - `alignment` specifies where to position the foreground views.
-- `content` is used to declare the views to add to the foreground, stacked in the order that you list them.
+- `content` is used to declare the views to add to the foreground, stacked in the order you list them.
 The last view that you list appears at the front of the stack.

-Using the `.overlay()` modifier method without any specified parameter results in the default behavior of the modifier: the foreground views will be centered to the view.
+Using the `.overlay()` modifier method without any specified parameter results in the default behavior of the modifier: the foreground views will be centered on the view.

 ## Example